neo4j-contrib/py2neo/book/intro.rst

 ------------

 Neo4j 2.0 extended the REST interface to allow multiple Cypher statements to be sent to the server as part of a single transaction.
+Transactions such as these allow far more control over the logical grouping of statements and can also offer vastly better performance compared to individual statements by submitting multiple statements in a single HTTP request.

-To use this endpoint, firstly call the :func:`begin <py2neo.cypher.CypherResource.begin>` method on the :attr:`Graph.cypher <py2neo.Graph.cypher>` resource to create a transaction, then use the methods listed below on the new :class:`CypherTransaction <py2neo.cypher.CypherTransaction>` object:
+To use this endpoint, firstly call the :func:`begin <py2neo.cypher.CypherResource.begin>` method on the :attr:`Graph.cypher <py2neo.Graph.cypher>` resource to create a transaction, then use the methods listed below on the new :class:`CypherTransaction <py2neo.cypher.CypherTransaction>`
+object:

 - :func:`append(statement, [parameters]) <py2neo.cypher.CypherTransaction.append>` - add a
   statement to the queue of statements to be executed (this does not pass any statements to the